mackenly/kavita-import-tool/README.md

 <img src="./app-icon.png" width="100" height="100">

 ## Description
-Kavita Import Tool allows users to import a variety of eBook files and export them into the correct [folder structure for Kavita](https://wiki.kavitareader.com/guides/scanner/managefiles).
+Kavita Import Tool allows users to import a variety of eBook, manga, and image files and export them into the correct [folder structure for Kavita](https://wiki.kavitareader.com/guides/scanner/managefiles).
 When multiple files are imported with the same name, the program picks the best format or the format selected by the user.

+The tool currently supports simple file name-based structures like the one below.
+If you have a different structure you would like to see supported, please [create an issue](https://gitub.com/mackenly/kavita-import-tool/issues/new) with the details.

 Example folder structure:
 ```